HaziqHudzairy/MMPAssignment/README.md

 ## MUHAMAD FIRDAUS BIN YAMAT
   - Develop the graphic effects adding into the slideshow.
   - Create functions to allow caption adding during the slideshow.
+  - Configure the ImageView and edit the caption and apply the graphic on the selected ImageView.

 ## MUHAMMAD HAZIQ FARHAN BIN ARDHI
   - Develop an imageviewer page